kuszewski/iris-multimodal/README.md

 ```
 You need to do this for the JDBC and the XEP jar files.

-You might want to read the SUMMIT_README file in this directory for a bit more info on the basic concept
+You might want to read the SUMMIT_README file in this directory for a bit more info on the basic concept.

 ## Demo the Object Model
 1. Start VS Code in this direction.